 Sturdy boots or shoes with ankle support are best for traversing the trails.
 (We do take them off during the yoga portion.)

 Be prepared for anything!
-Wearing layers is recommended and definitely pack a rain jacket or poncho as the weather can change quickly, especially during the mountain summit hikes.
-For sun and bug protection, you can use long sleeves and pants, a hat, sunglasses, sunscreen and insect repellent.
+Wearing layers is recommended and definitely pack a rain jacket or poncho as the weather and temperature can change quickly in the mountains.
+For sun and bug protection, you can use long sleeves and pants, a hat, sunglasses and/or sunscreen and insect repellent.

 What if I need to cancel?